suejinkim20/suejinkim20/README.md

 ### Hi there!
 I'm Suejin Kim

-Full Stack Web Developer (MERN Stack) with a background in classroom teaching.
+Full Stack Web Developer with a background in classroom teaching.
 Recognized for strong work ethic and relationship-building skills with colleagues and students.
 Dedicated, creative, self-reflective problem solver.
 Passionate about designing and writing clean, user-friendly, and efficient web applications.
 Constructive collaborator committed to finding and communicating solutions.
 Perpetual learner and improver.
 Graduate of UNC- Chapel Hill Coding Bootcamp with an A+ average.

 My favorite projects are:
 - ClearBills, an application designed to help users organize and view all of their outstanding bills, amounts, and due dates